-Over this forward plan, our rotational focus on internal controls will include the design of controls over grants management, significant procurement activity, change management, and information systems.
+Over this forward plan, our rotational focus on internal controls will include the design of controls over grants management, procure-to-pay, change management, and information systems.
 We will include the results in the reports of the entities selected for rotational focus.